These onion rings bring the crunch!

 For the first time in blogging, I wish I could record an audio of this delicious recipe for you.
 These onion rings make the loudest crunching noises when you bite into them!
 They are unbelievably crispy!
 In fact, these photos do not even do them justice.
 Go ahead and make these and see what I am talking about.
 But be warned, these are addictive!
 I almost ate the entire batch myself the first time I made these.
 They are really decadent though, so I highly suggest you share them. 😉

 I do not typically deep-fry my food.
-In fact, there is only 1 deep-fried recipe on HBB so far and that is Zeppole (Italian mini donuts).
 But sometimes there comes a time in a girl’s life when she is craving something deep-fried.
 And that time was last week.
 So I got out my skillet, a litre of oil and whipped up this delicious decadent snack.
 Boy I am glad I did, because now I get to share this wonderful recipe with you and everything I learned in the process!

 Let’s get started!